katherinesebastin/AdvWebDevelopmentProject/Basic Structure and Main Functionalities.md

-# Project phase 2 - Basic structure and main functionalities
+# Project Phase 2 - Basic Structure and Main Functionalities

 In this phase, we focused on creating the main structure, features and functionalities of the TTRPG project.